 Dr. Al-Raisi has been pivotal to the ongoing modernization and digitization of policing and government services.
 He is deeply committed to advancing law enforcement and improving the lives of UAE citizens and beyond.

-Currently serves as the Asia Delegate on INTERPOL’s Executive Committee.
-Dr. Al-Raisi is the first leader from the Middle East to hold this position
+Currently serves as President of INTERPOL.
+Dr. Al-Raisi is the first leader from the Middle East to hold this position.
+Prior to his election, he served as Member of the Executive Committee (EC), Delegate for Asia from 2018 to 2021.

 Created the Victim Identification Office in Abu Dhabi Police linked to INTERPOL, which specializes in disaster victims’ affairs and uses biometrics to identify disaster victims